-The only wine museum on the Balkans
+The wine museum in Pleven

 The Museum of Wine in Pleven, located in one of the caves in the "Kailaka" park is one of the mandatory stops for tourists on the route of the wine tour Moesia.
-Over 7 000 exhibits show how since ancient times people have grown vineyards and made wine in the Bulgarian lands.
+Over 7000 exhibits show how since ancient times people have grown vineyards and made wine in the Bulgarian lands.

-The museum displays over 6 000 wines from all regions, visitors can taste and buy bottles of their choice.
+The museum displays over 6000 wines from all regions, visitors can taste and buy bottles of their choice.